meerens/shecodes-plus/README.md

 ## Items to be completed/fixed/updated

+📌 = temp solution, to be investigated further

 ### Temperature & Units Today

 - Styling of units upon click (C in darker colour | F in lighter colour > Temp displayed is in C).
 How to change CSS styling from JS?